 - Your vehicle doesn’t hold the road well or feels unstable

-- You’re experiencing steering problems including pulling to one side, difficulty turning the steering wheel or the steering wheel isn’t straight when driving
+- You’re experiencing steering problems including pulling to one side, difficulty turning the steering wheel or the steering wheel isn’t straight while driving

-- You’ve hit something hard like a kerb, pothole or road hazard
+- You have hit a kerb, pothole or road hazard